 1603 S. Congress Ave.

 No list of the top hotels in Austin is complete without South Congress Hotel, an iconic boutique destination on the eponymous street.
 With a lobby bar, rooftop pool, coffee shop and three restaurants, South Congress Hotel is a traveler’s dream.
-Check out the hotel’s new restaurant Maie Day, opening in May 2022.
+Check out the hotel’s restaurant Maie Day, which opened in May 2022.

 111 E. Cesar Chavez St.